thoughtsunificator/bookmarks-document/documentation/user-manual.md

 This manual is aimed at end users and attempts to describe the operational part of the software; how the library can be used.

-> ⚠️ This guide will not explain the motivations behind the as it is already covered in [README file](../README.md#️-motivations).
+> ⚠️ This guide will not explain the motivations behind the software as it is already covered in [README file](../README.md#️-motivations).

 > A documentation is available https://bookmarks-document.unificator.me